 Cushing’s disease or hyperadrenocorticism can go on undetected because it manifests as frequent urination and later followed by hair loss and weight gain.

-It’s a condition where their adrenal glands malfunction and they produce excessive cortisol.
+It’s a condition where their adrenal glands malfunction and produce excessive cortisol.
 While this disease usually attacks older dogs, certain medications can also cause it to develop.

 The Sausage Dog can also suffer from neurological problems such as Lafora’s disease.
 This is an inherited progressive myoclonic epilepsy.